Ekleog/kannader/book/src/security.md

 to the user.
 Very likely the mail itself is stored in a virtual mailboxes, owned by one user (usually `vmail`)

-This practially obsoletes the necessity to support mbox or Maildir in SMTP server.
+This practically obsoletes the necessity to support mbox or Maildir in the SMTP server.
 Accepted mail can be handed over to MDA via LMTP or piped into another executable.